herb-t/animals-around-the-world/README.md

 ##Animals Around The World
 Animals Around The World is a presentation of different animals and their habitats.
 A responsive image gallery of different animals around the world.

+Here is a [version](https://github.com/herb-t/science-fair-2016) that uses service workers to cache the page so it runs offline.
+It's hosted on gh-pages [here](https://herb-t.github.io/science-fair-2016/#/home).

 # Getting Started

 This scaffold has three global dependencies: Node and Gulp and Bower.
 To